Skip to main content

 Open Create Job, expand Source configuration, and switch the source to GitHub Repository.
 Install the GitHub App inline; the dialog returns with repository mode pre-configured, ready to pick the repo and branch.

 Either path opens GitHub’s App installation flow, where you pick the organization to install on and choose which repositories the App can access.
 After you confirm, the installation is saved at the project level and every subsequent job can target any repository you granted access to.
+You can connect additional GitHub organizations at any time — each gets its own installation, and all active installations are listed in Studio → Settings → GitHub.

 Installing on an organization may require approval from a GitHub org admin if your organization restricts third-party App installs.
 If you don’t see your org in the picker, ask an admin to install the Frontic GitHub App for you.
+This approval applies per organization — when you add a second or third org, a GitHub admin for that org needs to approve it too.

 Create Job dialog showing the Name field and an expanded Source configuration section with a Template / GitHub Repository toggle set to GitHub Repository, the chosen repo with a Change action, and a Base Branch dropdown set to main